 What about social enterprises?

-Social enterprises are businesses that seek to maximize both profits and positive social impact on society or the environment.
+Social enterprises are for-profit businesses that seek to maximize both profits and positive social impact on society or the environment.
 Some nonprofit philanthropic organizations will offer financing to social enterprises when their missions align.
-The Wells Foundation is one local example - they offer startup financing and loans for capital improvement and equipment to nonprofits and for profit social enterprises through their Impact Investing program.
+The Wells Foundation is one local example - they offer startup financing and loans for capital improvement and equipment to nonprofits and for-profit social enterprises through their Impact Investing program.